hockyg/comp-lab-class-2024/Week3-IntroToMD/Assignment.md

 ## Setup reminder ##
 - First, get the latest changes synchronized to your Github
-- Then, run `git pull' in your github folder on greene (use the terminal app)
+- Then, run `git pull` in your github folder on greene (use the terminal app)
 - At the end, you will organize your results in the folder `Week3-IntroToMD` using the provided folders

 ## Using gromacs on Greene ##